-Getting to the Rifugio Stevia Trailhead
+Getting to the Rifugio Stevia Trailhead: Col Raiser Gondola

 Col Raiser Gondola Prices

-Trail 4 | Col Raiser Top Station to Rifugio Firenze (Regensburger Hütte)
+Col Raiser Top Station to Rifugio Firenze/Regensburger Hütte (25 minutes)

-Starting at the Col Raiser gondola top station, you’ll hike 25 minutes to Regensburger Hütte, a lovely mountain refuge in Puez-Odle Nature Park.
+Starting at the Col Raiser gondola top station, hike 25 minutes to Rifugio Firenze/Regensburger Hütte, a lovely mountain refuge in Puez-Odle Nature Park.

-At Rifugio Firenze, the signpost indicates 2 hours to Rifugio Stevia and 2.5 hours to Col dala Pieres.
+At Rifugio Firenze, the signpost indicates 2 hours to Rifugio Stevia and 2:30 hours to Col dala Pieres.

 Walk across the outdoor terrace of Rifugio Firenze and follow the wide gravel path downhill.
 As you slowly descend along trail 3, enjoy the views of Langkofel.

-Keep your eyes out for 17B, a narrow trail that cuts left into the forest.
-You’ll take 17B all the way to Forcella Piza (Pizascharte, Furcela Piza), the mountain saddle between Muntejela (2643 m) and Mont De Stevia (2555 m).
 The ascent to Forcella Piza takes an hour.
 17B initially leads gently uphill through the forest.
-When you clear the bushline, the path continues to ascend towards a wall or rock (Muntejela and Mont De Stevia).
-The final stretch to the mountain pass traverses a scree slope, which is secured by wooden logs made into steps.
+When you clear the tree line, the path continues to ascend towards a rock wall (Muntejela and Mont De Stevia).

-Trail 17 | Forcella Piza to Rifugio Stevia
+Forcella Piza to Rifugio Stevia (20 minutes)

-Even though you’ll have to backtrack to this very point to continue the hike, we recommend detouring to Rifugio Stevia for lunch, or just a drink.
+Even though you’ll have to backtrack to this very point to continue the hike, we recommend hiking to Rifugio Stevia for lunch, or just a drink.
 It takes about 20 minutes to walk down to the mountain refuge.
 The views of Sassolungo (Langkofel), the Sella Group, and Cir Peaks are just fabulous.

-Trail 17 | Rifugio Stevia to Col dala Pieres
+Rifugio Stevia to Col dala Pieres (1:30 hours)

-Trail 17 | Col dala Pieres to Forcella Forces de Sieles
+Col dala Pieres to Forcella Forces de Sieles (45 minutes)

-Trail 2 | Forcella Forces de Sieles to Rifugio Firenze
+Forcella Forces de Sieles to Rifugio Firenze (1 hour)

 When you get to level ground, continue along trail 2 in the direction of the Geisler peaks.
 The long stretch to Rifugio Firenze is spellbinding.
 The Odle (Geisler) peaks steal the show with their brilliant dagger-like formation.

-Trail 4 | Rifugio Firenze to Col Raiser Top Station
+Rifugio Firenze to Col Raiser Top Station (20 minutes)

 Where to Stay in Val Gardena